 When I get an email there are three different scenarios.
 Either I act directly and then archive it, I use the snooze function to snooze the email to a better time or there is a bigger task embedded in the email and then I create a to-do in my to-do app and then archive the email from the email client.
 My goal each day is to reach inbox zero.
 I do not move emails into folders since that takes a lot of time and the search functions in email clients these days are so good.
 Saying that I try to be clever of the titles of the email, so they are easier to search for.

 Chats are similar but compared to email you can often act directly.
 Since there is no snooze function in Teams, I keep the chat shown until I’ve acted upon the to-do and then hide when they are done.
 This way I know who I’ve responded to and who are waiting on a response.
 Making sure no one falls between the cracks.

 In meetings or calls I take quick notes to not lose focus.
 When the conversation is over, I clean up the note, move any to-dos into my to-do app and then store the note if necessary or place it in an archive folder or section.

 Finally, we get to the to-do app.
 When it is time, I start working on my to-dos for the day, check them off or postpone them to a later date.

-After each day my mission is to reach inbox zero, hidden all my chats in Teams, stored any note and done all the tasks for the day.
+Each day my mission is to reach inbox zero, hide all chats in Teams, store any notes and finish all tasks for the day.
 I also make sure my desktop and downloads folder are cleaned after each day.